The Ten Books That Became Portals and How Story, Place, and Myth Shape My Photography

 Tolkien gave us an entire world.
 And for me, Middle Earth is where I first learned that story could be sacred, and that a journey could reshape you.

 Middle Earth isn’t just some faraway fantasy.
 At least, not to me, not entirely.
 It’s a feeling.
 A world we can still access if we’re paying attention.
 I see it in alpine lakes tucked beyond tree lines, in the mist that moves through desert canyons, in the hush before a storm.
 It’s in the long walks.
 The liminal spaces.
-The moments that feel like thresholds.
+The moments that feel like an entryway into something larger than life.

 I brought A Guide to Middle Earth to this shoot because I needed to honor how much that world shaped mine.
-Tolkien’s writing taught me that landscape can hold soul.
-And, that who you are when you leave might not be who you were when you arrived.
+Tolkien’s writing taught me that the land has a soul, and, that who you are when you leave might not be who you were when you arrived.

 If you’ve ever felt that too – if these stories have made you ache with recognition – then I think you already understand the kind of work I do.